 Cecile Denning, 1173 Vineland Street, stated she would like to know if the manufactured homes will be placed on concrete pads, and she would like to know what the ratio is from all the concrete, to what is there now.
 The subject property slopes up from her house, so that means it has to slope down somewhere, and will it slope toward the river, or slope down and make a river in the other neighborhoods.
 She stated the whole property is an unofficial wildlife refuge, and she has pictures of the tortoises, and she has seen the birds, and she doesn't know where they are going to go.
 She said she was told that tortoises are not supposed to be relocated because they can carry diseases to other places.
+She said she doesn't have a problem with development, per se; however, it's a slowly moving ball that is rapidly going by, and by the time it gets to the bottom it steamrolls over everything.
 She said they will not know how the development will affect them until it is too late.

 Vincent Price, 798 Alcazar Avenue, asked the applicant what the reason is for requesting TR-1 from TR-2, and if it is because it is a narrower lot.
-Ms. Rezanka replied yes, TR-1 allows for narrower lots.
+Ms. Rezanka replied yes, that is the reason for the request to TR-1.
+Mr. Price asked if the reason was to get more housing.
+Ms. Rezanka replied TR-1 allows for narrower lots.

-Julie Lynn Ulrich, 5965 Cedar Lake Drive, Cocoa, stated Cedar Lake Drive is not a mobile home park, it is individually owned homes on half-acre lots, it's a quiet dead-end street.
+Julie Lynn Ulrich, 5965 Cedar Lake Drive, Cocoa, stated Cedar Lake Drive is not a mobile home park, it is individually owned homes on half-acre lots, it's a dead-end street and very quiet.
 She said she would like to keep the binding development plan that exists right now.
-She said her main concern is the animals.
+She said her main concern is the animals; there are burrowing owls; a panther; an eagle; Indigo snakes; scrub jays, there are tortoises, and more than 45 of them, as she has 15 that come into her yard.
 She said during the meeting with the applicant, it was stated that the people who will rent the homes are not permitted to buy them because the developer won't sell them for five years, so there will be renters in there for five years.
+She said she knows how rentals work, they will take the kitchen sink and run.
 She stated the traffic on Cedar Lake cannot handle 40 homes on the south side; two vehicles per house is 80 vehicles coming out of Cedar Lake Drive.
 When the plan was changed in 2006 they didn't want mobile homes there because of hurricanes.
 She said she would like to see block homes and a buffer to keep Cedar Lake quiet.
 She asked to be able to keep the emergency exit only for emergencies.
+She said she has two calls into biologists with Fish and Wildlife and they are watching so no one can touch that property.